ayshrj/toshiba-project-complete/README.md

 ### Installation Steps

-To install the backend dependencies, follow the steps below:
+To install the backend dependencies, follow the steps below in the /server folder:

 ```bash
 npm install axios cors dotenv express papaparse node